gabrielcuvillier/ue5-parametric-cornell-box/README.md

 ## Attributes

-The following screenshot gives an overview of them:
+The following screenshot gives an overview:

 ![Img](Packaging/Images/Attributes.png)

-The individual breakdown of each attribute:
+The individual breakdown of each attribute is the following:

 ### Cornell Box - Geometry